itobey/fddb-exporter/docs/details/mcp-server.md

 - It is **disabled by default**.
 Enable it only if you understand the consequence.
 - Do **not** expose it to the internet without a reverse proxy that adds authentication in front of it.
 - It requires MongoDB persistence.
 With MongoDB disabled, no tools are registered at all.
+- The tools that scrape FDDB and write to your database need a **second** flag, `FDDB-EXPORTER_MCP_WRITE-TOOLS-ENABLED`.
+Without it they are not registered, so an assistant cannot see them, let alone call them.

 ## Enabling it